sambergo/lunarvim-snippet-examples/README.md

 In this example we cloned it to `~/.config/lvim/snippets/` but you can store your snippets anywhere you want.

-Now I do have `~/.config/lvim/snippets/vscode-es7-javascript-react-snippets/package.json`
+Now we do have `~/.config/lvim/snippets/vscode-es7-javascript-react-snippets/package.json`

 2. And we can require package in `config.lua`: